 There are many blogs out there discussing inspiration for tattoos – but it’s just that – inspiration!
-How can a tattoo that you have copied from someone else hold personal meaning for you?
+How can copying a tattoo from someone else hold personal meaning for you?
 How can you ask an artist to copy another artist?
 The answer is it can’t and you can’t – and ultimately you will be disappointed.

 Sometimes creating an original tattoo is hard when you just can’t come up with any ideas but there are ways to adapt something with your own interpretation of what resonates for you.

 What is tattoo copying?

 Tattoo copying is when a tattoo artist copies another’s work line for line whether it be their own idea to do so or at the direction of a customer.
 Tattoo copying is unfortunately a regular occurrence mainly due to a lack of ethics from the tattooist or the customer and people not understanding why it is wrong to copy.
 You won’t see this at Celebrity Ink™ though – our artists pride themselves on creating original, authentic artwork.

 Some people think mimicking is the greatest form of flattery but putting it bluntly, it’s disrespectful to the original tattoo owner, original tattoo artist and the artist you ask to copy it.
 In fact, it’s one of the most despised requests tattoo artists get.
 What we can do for you though, is take your example and show you how we could personalise it for you.